Successfully further educate digitally

 Illustration: Methods for E-Learning in Companies – Blended Learning, Mobile Learning, Video Training, and Co.

-There are many different ways to implement digital training in the form of E-Learning in the company.
-However, there is no one single E-Learning.
-We can distinguish the following methods.
+There are many different ways to implement digital training in the form of E-Learning in companies.
+However, there is no single E-Learning solution.
+The following methods can be distinguished.

 Blended Learning

-Blended Learning is, strictly speaking, a mixture of in-person and online courses.
+Blended Learning is, strictly speaking, a hybrid of in-person and online courses.

-Blended Learning means the mixing of different forms of learning with the goal of incorporating the advantages of all forms of learning and compensating for the weaknesses of the other form.
+Blended Learning means the mixing of different learning forms with the aim of incorporating the advantages of all forms of learning and compensating for the weaknesses of the others.

 Mobile Learning

-Mobile Learning is also known as M-Learning and refers to mobile learning through the provision of educational content that is available on mobile devices regardless of location and time.
+Mobile learning is also known as M-Learning and means mobile learning through the provision of learning content that is available on mobile devices independently of location and time.

-Mobile Learning is especially suitable for young participants, as they can complete the course directly on their own smartphones.
-Of course, M-Learning is also suitable for participants who are often on the go and want to engage with the learning units in between.
+Mobile learning is especially suitable for young participants, as they can work on the course directly on their own smartphones.
+Of course, M-Learning is also suitable if your participants are often on the go and want to work on learning units in between.

 Microlearning